verschleiern/FS/README.md

 - **Bootstrap**: For building responsive, mobile-first UIs.

 ### Database
-- **MongoDB**: Used to store product information, order data, and customer details.
+- **MongoDB / MongoDB atlas**: Used to store product information, order data, and customer details.

 ## Features
 - **View Fruits**: Displays a list of available fruits.